lucas-ramirez1/Modern-Restaurant-UI/README.md

-🍽️ Zam Zam Restaurant Website
+# 🍽️ Zam Zam Restaurant Website

-¡Bienvenido al repositorio de mi proyecto de sitio web de Zam Zam Restaurant! 🚀 Este proyecto presenta un diseño moderno, receptivo y visualmente atractivo para restaurantes.
-Incluye una página de inicio completa con un slider de imágenes, sección de menú, página sobre nosotros, formulario de contacto y mucho más.
+### Welcome to my Zam Zam Restaurant website project repository! 🚀 This project features a modern, responsive, and visually appealing design for restaurants.
+It includes a full-featured homepage with an image slider, menu section, about us page, contact form, and much more.

-✨ Características
+## ✨ Features
-✅ Diseño Responsivo – Compatible con todos los dispositivos 📱💻 ✅ Preloader Animado – Transiciones suaves al cargar el sitio ⏳✨ ✅ Navbar Interactivo – Menú dinámico con animaciones fluidas 🎛️ ✅ Slider de Imágenes – Carrusel automático con imágenes personalizadas 🖼️🔄 ✅ Sección de Menú – Muestra los platillos con imágenes y descripciones 🍕🍣 ✅ Sobre Nosotros – Historia y valores del restaurante 🏡❤️ ✅ Formulario de Reservas – Reserva tu mesa en línea 📆📝 ✅ Testimonios – Opiniones de clientes de manera atractiva 🗣️⭐ ✅ Eventos Especiales – Sección con los próximos eventos del restaurante 🎉🥂 ✅ Optimización SEO – Metaetiquetas adecuadas para mejorar la visibilidad en buscadores 🔍📈

-🛠️ Tecnologías Utilizadas
+✅ Responsive Design – Works seamlessly across all devices 📱💻

+✅ Animated Preloader – Smooth transitions when loading the site ⏳✨

+✅ Interactive Navbar – Dynamic menu with smooth animations 🎛️

+✅ Image Slider – Auto-playing carousel with customizable images 🖼️🔄

+✅ Menu Section – Displays dishes with images and descriptions 🍕🍣

+✅ About Us – Showcases the restaurant’s history and values 🏡❤️

+✅ Reservation Form – Book your table online 📆📝

+✅ Testimonials – Engaging customer reviews and feedback 🗣️⭐

+✅ Special Events – Section featuring upcoming restaurant events 🎉🥂

+✅ SEO Optimization – Proper meta tags to improve search engine visibility 🔍📈

+## 🛠️ Technologies Used

-🔹 HTML5 – Estructura del sitio web 📄
+🔹 HTML5 – Structure of the website 📄

-🔹 CSS3 – Estilos, animaciones y diseño responsivo 🎨
+🔹 CSS3 – Styling, animations, and responsive design 🎨

-🔹 JavaScript – Interactividad y carga dinámica de contenido ⚡ 🔹 Google Fonts – Tipografías personalizadas para un mejor diseño ✍️ 🔹 Ionicons – Paquete de íconos para mejorar la interfaz 🔘
+🔹 JavaScript – Interactivity and dynamic content loading ⚡

+🔹 Google Fonts – Custom fonts for better typography ✍️

+🔹 Ionicons – Paquete de íconos para mejorar la interfaz 🔘